 It was a magnificent day to be flying, particularly in an open-air Tiger Moth above the quilted meadow patchwork of the Blackmore Vale.
 The noise of the wind is deafening, and I appreciated the tiny windscreen which deflected the headwind.
 Annabelle sat behind me, explaining over the helmet microphone how the joystick and foot rudder controls worked before allowing me to ‘take control’ to swing left and right while maintaining height and balance.

 The joystick is surprisingly sensitive to touch.
 I blamed the gusts of wind for a few wobbles but the guffaws of laughter from the back suggested otherwise.
 Then, about 20 minutes into the flight, Annabelle asked if I’d like to loop the loop.
 Well, there’s an offer you don’t get every day.
 Yes please.

 It was over in maybe 15 seconds, but that’s a quarter of a minute of blurred blues and greens, a total loss of bearings and a mad whooping exhilaration combined with a gratitude that at least one of us had some control.

 * Tiger Moth Training operates trial flights lasting 20, 30, 45 or 60 minutes, with prices ranging from £140 to £400.
-Quality videos of Tiger Moth flights from Henstridge are on YouTube – make sure you also watch this magnificent video on Tiger Moth Training, below, which features Kevin and Annabelle.
+Quality videos of Tiger Moth flights from Henstridge are on YouTube – this amateur video by me, below, might give you a sense of the occasion!

 Clive Hughes, the owner and manager, says that Compton is not only an airfield but also a tourist attraction and local amenity.
 He’s right there: the restaurant and bar is rated in the Top Five in Shaftesbury on Tripadvisor and serves more than 1,000 meals a week.